BillyGreenGreen/aimusicgenerator/README.md

 if __name__ == '__main__':
     trainer = ModelTrain()
-    trainer.train(40, 128) #exmaple uses 40 epochs and a batch_size of 128
+    trainer.train(40, 128) #example uses 40 epochs and a batch_size of 128
 ```